dalton-0x0/formula-1/README.md

 # formula-1
 Special thanks to @theOehrly for Fast-F1

-Thanks for developing this amazing tool!
+Thanks for developing this amazing tool for F1 nerds!